aliuskaduardo/MCCONNECT-Software/README.md

 # MCCONNECT-Software
 MCCONNET: Markov Chains Connectivity Invariants for Networks

-# MINODES
+# MACCONNECT About
-MINODES: MARCH-INSIDE for Network Nodes

 MCCONNECT: Markov Chains Connectivity Invariants for Networks is essentially a MARCH-INSIDE algorithm based software.
-MCCONNET focus on the study/quantification of the changes in network local and overall network structure after multiple types of attacks.
-Attacks are understood as different strategies/ways to remove nodes from the network an later using MI invariants to quantify changes in network structure.
+MCCONNECT: Markov Chains Connectivity Invariants for Networks is essentially focus on the study/quantification of the dynamics changes in local/overall network structure after multiple types of attacks (connections/nodes removal) in biological, social, economical, political, or legal networks.
+Attacks are understood as different strategies/ways to remove nodes/links from the network an later using MI invariants to quantify changes in network structure.
 MCCONNECT is a software developed by C.R.
 Muteanu (algorithm and software design, software programing, and author of papers, https://github.com/muntisa/), H. González-Díaz (algorithm and software design, and author of papers, https://github.com/glezdiazh), and A. Duardo-Sánches (consulting on intellectual property issues and co-author of papers for social and legal networks analysis, https://github.com/aliuskaduardo).

 # Algorithm origin: